JVZELLER/identicon/README.md

 ```shell
 iex> Identicon.generate("zeller")
 ```

-A 250x250 `png` (the identicon) will be craete at the project's root directory.
+A 250x250 `png` file, the identicon, will be create at the project's root directory:

+![](https://drive.google.com/uc?export=view&id=1hs9jyARhz10YJ1Dm7mjVvNuusyM2-V-0)

 The same string will aways generate the same identicon.

-![](https://drive.google.com/uc?export=view&id=1hs9jyARhz10YJ1Dm7mjVvNuusyM2-V-0)